 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“This happens more often with older children who don’t want to get in trouble or those with developmental delays who can’t tell a parent what happened, Dr. Grover says.
+“This happens more often with older children who don’t want to get in trouble or those with developmental delays who can’t tell a parent what happened,” says Dr. Grover.

 If there is something stuck in your child’s nostril, it’s important to act quickly — either try to remove it or take your child to the doctor right away.

-Dr. Grover says most foreign objects in the nose won’t come out unless a parent or doctor removes them — especially for small children, who aren’t very good at blowing their noses.
+Most foreign objects in the nose won’t come out unless a parent or doctor removes them — especially for small children, who aren’t very good at blowing their noses.

 There are two important things to remember if this happens to your child:

-Make only one attempt to remove the object on your own (unless you believe the situation is life threatening).
+Make only one attempt to remove the object on your own, unless you believe the situation is life-threatening.
 The more times you try, the less cooperative your child will be when the doctor tries to remove it.
 This increases the likelihood of needing an operation to remove the object.

-Using this gentle pressure to force the object out is successful about 60 percent of the time, Dr. Grover says.
-A doctor typically will need to remove softer objects made of foam or tissue.
+Using this gentle pressure to force the object out is successful about 60% of the time, but a doctor typically will need to remove softer objects made of foam or tissue.

-Putting foreign objects in the nose is a habitual thing, Dr. Grover says.
-This means that if a child has put something in his nose, he is likely to have also tried putting something somewhere else — like maybe in an ear, too.
+“Putting foreign objects in the nose is a habitual thing,” says Dr. Grover.
+“This means that if your child has put something in their nose, then they’re likely to have also tried putting something somewhere else, like maybe in an ear, too.”

 So if you find one stuck object, don’t forget to look for more.
 While it’s almost impossible to keep every small item away from your child’s little hands, knowing how to proceed in case something does get lodged in their nose can save you some worry.